icub-tech-iit/documentation/docs/battery_boards/bat_board/bat_protocol.md

 ## Introduction
 This page describes the `BAT` board and its protocol.
 Basically, this board is responsible for the management of the data and signals provided by the battery pack in `R1`, `iCub`, and `ergoCub` robots.
 Moreover, it should be noted that in these robots it is always coupled with the `BMS` board, which is responsible for fine-tuning and managing the battery pack status.
+When one aims to update the `BAT` firmware, the correct `.hex` version ought be selected from the `BAT` folder.
+Specifically, there are two different `BAT` executables:
+- `bat.r1.hex`: it addresses R1 robot.
+- `bat.hex`: it addresses `iCub` and `ergoCub` robots.

+There exist two different versions of the `BAT` FW because the `dcdc_management` phase is done differently between `R1` and `iCub`/`ergoCub`.
+Specifically, in `iCub` and `ergoCub` robots, CPU and motors are handled separately, and they can work detached.
+By contrast, in `R1`, they work always together.
+Moreover, these robots do have different battery packs, hence the voltage thresholds are customized in the two FW versions.

 In general, as shown in the figures below (illustrating the connection between the BAT and EMS boards in the base of `R1/SN003`), the `BAT` can be connected to an EMS board through the `CAN` connector devoted to receiving the CAN frames sent out by the `BAT`.

 <center>